-That would not be the last we saw of Mr. C in Part 7.
-A request was made to see the Warden and a demand was made: Mr. C would divulge the information he knew on the Warden, information involving the apparently deceased Mr. Strawberry, a man named Joe McClusky whose name struck fear in the heart of the Warden and a threat of people who also knew this information retaliating if anything happened to Mr. C., unless the Warden provided Mr. C an easy escape, complete with a car, a phone, a gun and his old friend Ray.
-By the end of Part 7, Mr. C and Ray were exiting the prison.
+That would not be the last we saw of Mr C in Part 7.
+A request was made to see the Warden and a demand was made: Mr C would divulge the information he knew on the Warden—information involving the apparently deceased Mr Strawberry, a man named Joe McClusky whose name struck fear in the heart of the Warden and a threat of people who also knew this information retaliating if anything happened to Mr C. That is unless the Warden provided Mr C with an easy escape, complete with a car, a phone, a gun and his old friend Ray.
+By the end of Part 7, Mr C and Ray were exiting the prison.
 The race is on now.
 Can the FBI track him down before his reign of terror gets much worse?
-Will there be a showdown between Mr. C and “Dougie”?
+Will there be a showdown between Mr C and “Dougie”?
 Only time will tell…

-We followed Beverly home after her long day of ghost hunting at work with her boss and met her wheelchair bound husband, Tom, complete with his oxygen mask.
-There was a bit of dialogue between the two designed to establish their relationship and it left me (and others) with a question: Is this more world building so to speak, giving us insight into Beverly and her thoughts and actions or is she being primed for a larger role?
-I personally hope its the latter as I really enjoyed her chemistry with Ben and he’s also someone I want to see more of onscreen.
+We followed Beverly home after her long day of ghost hunting at work with her boss and met her husband, who used a wheelchair, Tom, complete with his oxygen mask.
+There was a bit of dialogue between the two designed to establish their relationship, and it left me (and others) with a question: Is this more world building so to speak, giving us insight into Beverly and her thoughts and actions or is she being primed for a larger role?
+I personally hope it’s the latter as I really enjoyed her chemistry with Ben and he’s also someone I want to see more of onscreen.